 Caused the Greatest Holocaust in World History.
 The latest work of

 Jerry Bergman, it is one of those books that explores what should be

 obvious – but, like the proverbial elephant in the room, is for some

 reason never discussed in polite company.

-What a shame.
+shame.
 Dr. Bergman's

 book explains the inexplicable, makes sense out of the nonsensical, and